BackofenLab/RNAProt/README.md

 id3	0.1,-0.2,0
 ```

 We see that the first column contains the sequence IDs, which need to be identical to the ones supplied via `--in` and `--neg-in`.
 The second column contains the position-wise numerical feature values, which need to be comma-separated.
-The number of numerical feature values needs to be equal to the sequence length.
+The number of numerical feature values needs to be equal to the respective sequence length.
 This way, each sequence nucleotide can get one numerical feature value assigned.

 #### Additional inputs